operand/agency/README.md

 it will be automatically added when routing.

-A "message" then, is simply a "received action" which includes the additional `"from"` field containing the sender's `id`.
+A "message" then, is simply a "received action" which includes the additional `"from"` field containing the sender's fully qualified `id`.

-Continuing the example above, the original sender would receive a response message from `ChattyAI` that would look something like:
+Continuing the example above, the original sender would receive a response message from Chatty that would look something like:

 ```python
 {